openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 Also, in some modes, a FileStream object creates directories when opening files.
 Missing directories are created when you instantiate a FileStream instance with the fileMode parameter of the FileStream() constructor set to FileMode.APPEND or FileMode.WRITE.
 For more information, see

-“Workflow for reading and writing files” on
+"Workflow for reading and writing files" on

 page 689